AussieSeaweed/gameservice/docs/source/install.rst

 Installation
 ============

-GameFrame can be installed by typing the following in terminal
+GameFrame can be installed by typing the following in terminal:

 .. code-block:: console